 The feasibility and acceptance of a beta-version of MCT-Silver among older adults was recently confirmed in an open-label pilot study (Schneider et al., 2018).
 The training led to a significant reduction in depressive symptoms at a large effect (Cohen’s d = 1.06) among a sample of older adults (average age = 68 years) concurrently completing intensive inpatient treatment for depression.
 There was also a significant reduction in dysfunctional attitudes at a small effect (d = 0.33).
 Moreover, participants endorsed MCT-Silver positively, and indicated that they found it to be a helpful and useful part of their treatment, which they would recommend to other individuals with depression.

-The English brief manual for MKT-Silver and D-MKT is available for free below.
-The eight modules (approximately 60-75 minutes each) are available for download (in German) here.
-We hope to have English slides available soon.
+The eight modules (approximately 60-75 minutes each) are available for download from the links below.
 Any comments or suggestions would be appreciated.
-Please email Brooke Schneider (email@example.com).
+Please email Brooke Schneider (firstname.lastname@example.org).

 The use of the Metacognitive Training Program for Depression in Later Life (MCT-Silver) is permitted with the understanding that it is not to be used for commercial purposes.
 The statutory provisions of copyright law also apply (e.g., no modification of the materials, no use of slides for other purposes without the authors’ prior consent).